 - Users reported that the iPhone is not sending pictures at all, but there’s a way to fix this problem, and it’s simpler than you think.

-This can be a big issue, and in today’s article, we’re going to show you how to fix this problem on your iPhone once and for all.
+This can be a big problem, and in today’s article, we will show you how to fix this problem on your iPhone once and for all.

 What can I do if my iPhone isn’t sending pictures?

 1. Make sure that SMS and MMS messaging is enabled

 - On your iPhone, go to the Settings.

 - Now head over to the Messages section.